What Matters More—Your Website or Attorney Profile?

 While your attorney profile can make you easy to find and give potential clients a sense of your background and skills, your website allows you to go into greater detail and provide further insight into what makes your law firm unique.

 In addition to featuring specific pages about various practice areas, your site can provide sections dedicated to your philosophy and mission.
-Blog content also provides an excellent opportunity to highlight your brand.
-Through this content and its general tone, you’ll convey the qualities that make your firm compelling for potential clients.
+Blog content also provides an excellent opportunity to highlight your brand and become a thought-leader for your specific practice area.
+Through this content and its general tone, you’ll convey the qualities that make your firm compelling for potential clients, hit SEO keywords, and let folks get to know who you are as a business.

 Credibility & Reputation

 These days, potential clients expect any reputable practice to have a dedicated website, to the point that any practice lacking a strong digital presence feels suspicious.
-This reality was evident in the American Bar Association’s 2019 Legal Technology Survey Report, in which 86 percent of respondents reported that they maintain dedicated pages for their law firms.
+This reality was evident as early as the American Bar Association’s 2019 Legal Technology Survey Report, in which 86 percent of respondents reported that they maintain dedicated pages for their law firms.
+Post-pandemic, this rings even more true.

 A high-quality website can transform a seemingly invisible solo practice into an authoritative resource, granting it the credibility that an attorney profile might not achieve on its own.
 Law firms should possess a clear identity—and this must go beyond simple CVs for your attorneys.
 An effective website establishes the identity of your law firm as a whole, not just that of individual attorneys and staff.